liferay/liferay-docs/discover/deployment/articles/08-liferay-enterprise-search/02-configuring-elasticsearch.markdown

 ### Multi-line YAML Configurations [](id=multi-line-yaml-configurations)

-If you configure the settings from the last section using an OSGi configuration file, you might find yourself needing to write YML snippets that span multiple lines.
+If you configure the settings from the last section using an OSGi configuration file, you might find yourself needing to write YAML snippets that span multiple lines.
 The syntax for that is straightforward and just requires appending each line with `\n\`, like this: